Nurse Practitioner, Rebecca Carter at Anthony Medical Center in Kansas say: “I couldn’t do what I do without them.”

-Like many NPs, Carter was certified as a Family Nurse Practitioner when she became an NP 12 years ago.
+Like many NPs, Carter was certified as a family nurse practitioner when she became an nurse practitioner 12 years ago.
 She was qualified to work in family-practice clinics, but didn’t have training in the acute care setting.
 But in her nursing work in an ED at a large hospital in Wichita and in other settings, she gained the inpatient experience she needed to accept a position at AMC nearly 10 years ago.

-At that time, AMC had contacts with several inpatient specialists in Wichita who would provide NPs and PAs with expert opinions when needed.
+At that time, AMC had contacts with several inpatient specialists in Wichita who would provide nurse practitioners and physician assistants with expert opinions when needed.
 But when the Eagle Telemedicine program began and its hospitalists became immediately available to the team, the backup process became more structured, more comprehensive, more consistent, and more effective.

-Carter estimates that the telemedicine cart with built-in two-way videoconferencing and diagnostic tools is used about 20 percent of the time NPs and PAs need support from the Eagle team, with the other 80 percent of contacts occurring via telephone conversations and occasionally texts for sharing information that is not confidential and not patient specific.
+Carter estimates that the telemedicine cart with built-in two-way videoconferencing and diagnostic tools is used about 20 percent of the time nurse practitioners and physician assistants need support from the Eagle team, with the other 80 percent of contacts occurring via telephone conversations and occasionally texts for sharing information that is not confidential and not patient specific.
 Carter relies on this backup support by telephone in her work in the inpatient setting, especially on morning rounds, and in the ED when making decisions about admitting patients.

 “Where the future is going”